-The key credit quality indicators are credit scores (FICO scores), loan status, loan seasoning, whether a loan is a TDR, the existence of a cosigner and school type.
+The key credit quality indicators are credit scores (FICO scores), loan status, loan seasoning, certain loan modifications, the existence of a cosigner and school type.
 The FICO score is the higher of the borrower or co-borrower score and is updated at least every six months while school type is assessed at origination.
 The other Private Education Loan key quality indicators are updated quarterly.